What are the signs of pregnancy?

 - Continuing with the pregnancy and keeping the baby

 - Having an abortion - you will need to speak to your GP or local sexual health clinic.
 These services do not provide abortion services, but will be able to offer confidential advice and make a referral.
 The abortion services in Suffolk are based in the hospitals.
-Find a list of abortion clinics and information please visit iCaSH's website
+To find a list of abortion clinics and information please visit iCaSH's website

 - Continuing with the pregnancy and having the baby adopted